Cornell-Tech-Turtlebot/DINAMIXEL_OPEN_MANIPULATOR_CONFIGURATION/README.md

 Next, [clone this repo](https://github.com/Cornell-Tech-Turtlebot/DINAMIXEL_OPEN_MANIPULATOR_CONFIGURATION) to a local directory. (i.e.: using command line: git clone https://github.com/Cornell-Tech-Turtlebot/DINAMIXEL_OPEN_MANIPULATOR_CONFIGURATION.git)

--The servo id parameter lets the OpenCR board know which servos are which in Dynamixel's daisy chain configuraion.
+- The servo id parameter lets the OpenCR board know which servos are which in Dynamixel's daisy chain configuraion.
 You may change motor IDs by modifying these lines in the c_ID_Change.ino file:

 #define DXL_ID  1
 #define NEW_DXL_ID  15